the-events-calendar/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

 =[TBD] TBD =

+* Tweak - Update the backend block editor UI for a single event to look similar to its frontend version in order to create a true WYSIWYG experience when using the block editor.
+[TEC-4250]
 * Fix - Correct a regex typo that was breaking proper JSON-LD data around event cost.
 [TEC-4263]
 * Fix - Correct Month View ics export so it begins on the current day rather than the 1st.
 [TEC-4223]
 * Fix - Add ISO Currency Code field to admin to set code sent via JSON-LD.
-Was sending symbol.
+TEC was incorrectly sending symbol.
 [TEC-4212]

-= [TBD] TBD =
+* Fix - Ensure that the full styles custom properties require the skeleton style custom properties.
+[TEC-4308]
 * Fix - Ensure that the State/Province field saves for non-US venues.
 [TEC-4309]
+* Fix - Correct duplicated text in wpadminbar Events Menu.
+[TEC-4310]
+* Fix - Load the assets required by the `Event View` Elementor widget in preview mode.
+[ECP-1065]

 = [5.14.0.4] 2022-03-01 =